|Burwell||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 There were two separate versions of the Neoteric 60, which was designed by Martin Wilcox (the circuit) and Ian Sinclair (artistic designer) both under the guidance and control of Clive Sinclair himself, whose concept it was.
 Clive Sinclair, however, had nothing to do with the circuit design, which is why it was a technically advanced and reliable product.
 However the initial internal design was done by Martin Wilcox himself: this had sub-modules in it, with connecting wires.
 It was a complete failure being very difficult to manufacture and almost impossible to repair.
 It also had a steel chassis and cover which hummed in the magnetic field of the mains transformer.
 The page on Planet Sinclair refers to this early design which is best forgotten!
 I doubt whether any of the Mark I Neoteric 60s still exist The adverse information on the www all seems to refer to this failed Mark 1 version.

 So Clive Sinclair had the board re-laid, a job done by Keith Pauley (you can see his KP logo on the circuit board in the photos), so that everything was on one circuit board.
 This Mark 2 Neoteric is the version described herein.
 Chassis and cover were both aluminium, so magnetic hum was removed.
 The Neoteric Mark 2 was not particularly difficult to produce - though there were many reject rosewood fronts, as the wood tended to break in the wrong place!
-It was also much easier to repair.
+The Mk 2 Neoteric was also much easier to repair!

 The circuit boards and the metalwork were manufactured by Harvey Hall Electronics Ltd. in Thetford, who also assembled the amplifiers.

-I have some spare parts for the Neoteric, and can help with repairs and advise, so please contact me.
+I have some spare parts for the Neoteric, and can help with repairs and advice, so please contact me.

-On the page Retro chic says "Despite tons of interest and plenty of orders the Neoteric 60s design complexities made it difficult to produce in large quantities, which means theyre rarer than a Frenchmans steak."
+On the page Retro chic says "Despite tons of interest and plenty of orders the Neoteric '60s design complexities made it difficult to produce in large quantities, which means they're rarer than a Frenchman's steak."
 The Mark 1 was difficult to produce.
 The Mk 2 not nearly so bad - the main problem was with the Rosewood front panels.
 There were lots of rejects - more failed than passed.
-Routing out complex shapes in wood is chancey - much depending on the grain of the wood.
+Routing out complex shapes in wood is chancy - much depending on the grain of the wood.
 A modern Neoteric would of course use plastic.